Meet the Staff

 I can remember reading the Noddy books as a child and I enjoyed reading them to my own children.

-As a child, my favourite book was 'The Faraway Tree' by Enid Blyton, but a close second was 'Charlotte's Web' which I read with my class last year.
+As a child, my favourite book was 'The Faraway Tree' by Enid Blyton, but a close second was 'Charlotte's Web' which I enjoy sharing with my class.

-Miss Bedford is responsible for Assessment and Maths.
+Miss Bedford is responsible for assessment and is subject leader for maths

 Mrs Naomi Anstice.
 Assistant Headteacher 0.8

 I like going to the cinema and theatre to see musicals.
-I am involved with Frodsham Panto Group and one of the organisers for the Frodsham Christmas Festival.
+I am one of the organisers for the Frodsham Christmas Festival.
 One day a week I am an educational consultant working with teachers across the country as well as being a Consultant for Cheshire West.
-I am the National Ambassador for RE Networks, on NATRE Exec and a Fellow of the Chartered College of Teachers.
+I am the National Ambassador for RE Networks, Vic e Chair of NATRE and a Fellow of the Chartered College of Teachers.

 My favourite annual event at Manor House is the Key Stage One Wedding as I love how we all get so involved dressing up for the occasion.
 I also love it when we are on the float for the Frodsham Christmas Festival.